Our civil litigation lawyers fight for families of victims

 You also have the legal right to seek financial compensation for undocumented items, which most refer to as emotional pain and suffering or distress.
 In wrongful death cases, we can show that your loved one suffered as a result of the accident or incident.
 Though we cannot ask for compensation for your own emotional pain, we may file for “value of life.”
 This lets us show how the loss of that individual will hurt and harm the victim’s loved ones.

 One of the most frequently asked questions is also the toughest to answer.
 The circumstances of each case are unique.
 How quickly you file, the evidence available and the overall strength of your case can increase or decrease the length of the proceedings.
-In Plantation, Pembroke Pines and Davie, Florida, contact The Ellsley Law Firm for a free case evaluation.
+In Plantation, Florida, contact The Ellsley Law Firm for a free case evaluation.
 Let our wrongful death attorneys help you explore your best legal options today.